-When you create a container cluster, the number and type of nodes that you specify becomes the default node pool.
+When you create a cluster, the number of nodes and type of nodes that you specify becomes the default node pool.
 Then, you can add additional custom node pools of different sizes and types to your cluster.
 All nodes in any given node pool are identical to one another.

 By default, all new node pools run the latest stable version of Kubernetes.
 Existing node pools can be manually upgraded or automatically upgraded.
 You can also run multiple Kubernetes node versions on each node pool in your cluster, update each node pool independently, and target different node pools for specific deployments.

-If you created a multi-zone cluster, all of the node pools are replicated to those zones automatically.
+If you created a multi-zonal or regional cluster, all of the node pools are replicated to those zones automatically.
 Any new node pool is automatically created in those zones.
 Similarly, any deletions delete those node pools from the additional zones as well.

 Note that because of this multiplicative effect, this may consume more of your project's quota for a specific region when creating node pools.